Yoga and Tantra: How the Practice of Yogasana Aids Tantric Worship

 Textual sources like the Haṭha Yoga Pradipika describe practices such as:

-Today’s Yoga studios primarily teach Hatha Yoga postures, though few emphasize its energetic depth.
+Today’s Yoga studios primarily teach Hatha Yoga postures, though few emphasise its energetic depth.

 Tantra Yoga